-We measured nitrogen content on protégés with at least 1,5 mg of leaf material to determine effects of drought and grazing on nutrient intake by the protégé, foliar density of the leaves was measured on the same leaves before they were used for the nitrogen content determination.
+We measured nitrogen content on protégés with at least 1,5 mg of leaf material to determine effects of drought and grazing on nutrient intake by the protégé.
+Foliar density of the leaves was measured on the same leaves before they were used for the nitrogen content determination.
 For both determinations we used a sub selection of protégés with a minimum amount of 15 living leaves (yellow or green) due to the increased biomass that was necessary to determine nitrogen content.
 This limited the sample size to the control plot on site 4.
-Within site 4 no plants suitable plants were found that were unwatered and next to a facilitator, therefore we left these plants out of the measurements.
+Within site 4 no suitable plants were found that were unwatered and situated under a facilitator, therefore we left these plants out of the measurements.
 These leaves were taken 10 to 15 days after the second watering and measured in the 3 days after.
-A total of 26 platns were used in the Nitrogen and foliar density measurements.
+A total of 26 plants were used in the Nitrogen and foliar density measurements.

 Scans were made in the lab and software from the program WinRHIZO was used to calculate leaf area.
 These leaves were then used for the experiment for nitrogen-content using the Kjeldahl method.

+3.4.
+Morphological measurements

 The morphological indicators we used were height, the diameter of the widest part of the plant (canopy diameter) and height-diameter proportions.
 Lengths were measured by stretching the longest branch out, the canopy diameter was estimated by measuring the distance between the two largest extremities of the plant.
-We measured canopy diameters of 1067 plants and protégé heights on all 1282 plants at two time periods, one before the grazing treatment by goats (April 23rd) and after the grazing treatment by goats (May 2nd) in order to measure effect of the grazing treatments.
+We measured canopy diameters of 1067 plants and protégé heights on alive plants at two time periods, one before the grazing treatment by goats (April 23rd) and one after the grazing treatment by goats (May 2nd) in order to measure effect of the grazing treatments.
 Height/Diameter proportions were calculated using the heights measured on April 23rd and divided by the Canopy diameter data of 1064 individuals.